Auto Insurance

 Medical Payments

 Pays for injuries in your car, regardless of fault.
-It's designed to pay quickly and will pay for medically necessary treatments that your health insurance might not cover such as orthodontia, health insurance deductibles, co pays etc.
+It’s designed to pay quickly and will pay for medically necessary treatments that your health insurance might not cover….like orthodontia, health insurance deductibles, co pays etc.

 Collision Insurance